 All Greenplum Database tables are distributed.
-When you create or alter a table, you optionally specify DISTRIBUTED BY (hash distribution) or DISTRIBUTED RANDOMLY (round-robin distribution) to determine the table row distribution.
+When you create or alter a table, you optionally specify DISTRIBUTED BY (hash distribution), DISTRIBUTED RANDOMLY (round-robin distribution), or DISTRIBUTED REPLICATED (fully distributed) to determine the table row distribution.

 For information about the parameter, see "Server Configuration Parameters" of the Greenplum Database Reference Guide.